 .
 Always be prepared

-This is more of general advice to be precautious when the market is going in the right direction.
-This is Crypto, this is volatile – you have to be prepped.
+This is more general advice to be cautious when the market is going in the right direction.
+This is Crypto, and this is volatile – you have to be prepped.
 But what does that mean?
-Being prepared for a dip is about to keep always a rough 30% of your portfolio in BTC.
+Being prepared for a dip is about keeping a rough 30% of your portfolio in BTC.
 If you invest 100% in altcoins, and the whole market plummets, you are stuck with 100% of your portfolio and you are not able to average your ass out of this mess.
 Keeping 30% in BTC enables you to buy the f#cking dip, without the need of pushing new money into Crypto, which would increase your perceived stress – and stress is deadly in trading.
 So set 30% aside to buy the f#cking dip, when everything dips.

 .
 Buy between resistance levels

-If you are not aware of the concept of support and resistance, and trade without emotions you should learn about it immediately.
-This is base knowledge and you will need to survive.
+If you are not aware of the concept of support and resistance and trading without emotions, you should learn about it immediately.
+This is base knowledge, and you will need it to survive.
 Here is an example of the zone where we spread our buy orders on $DGB.
-If they don’t get filled as the price starts to rebound – no big deal.
+If they don’t get filled as the price rebounds, it’s no big deal.
 We don’t need to exploit every dip to the max.

 .
 Don’t buy the dips on coins that are already in a downtrend